 Google soon followed up with its virtual assistant that would be more capable due to the number of platforms Google owns that account to billions of users who leave behind a trail of activities.

 The idea from the get-go was to evolve the virtual assistant to the point where it’s truly intelligent to understand the context like what’s on the screen.

-Today, you can use virtual assistants to book a flight, find restaurants or theaters near you, make reservations, or follow traffic alerts and take the best route.
+Today, you can use virtual assistants to book a flight with Google, find restaurants or theaters near you, make reservations, or follow traffic alerts and take the best route.

 However, although Siri and Google Assistant share that DNA, they work differently, making them different in terms of privacy.
 Let’s look at which one is better at respecting your privacy.